 Bear Valley staging location is in Alpine County adjacent to Blood’s Meadow and across the highway and a mile or so east of the town of Bear Valley.
 Primitive conditions for camping with horse trailers are here, watch for off-limit areas to horses and vehicles near the tennis courts and baseball field.
 Trail leads to Lake Alpine.

 Lake Alpine is the site of a developed campground and recreation area.
-MCCT alignment is incomplete east of this site.

 Accomplishments to date by U.S. Forest Service

-- Completed ADA accessible 2 mile trail at Lake Alpine
+- Completed ADA accessible 2 mile trail at Lake Alpine (MCCT alternate)

 - Completed 2 mile trail between Lake Alpine and Bear Valley